-In case of environmental emergency, call Missouri Department of Natural Resources at 573-634-2436.
+If you are involved in or witness an environmental emergency, call the Missouri Department of Natural Resources at 573-634-2436.

 DNR EMERGENCY RESPONSE ROLE IN MASS MORTALITY IN LIVESTOCK OR POULTRY

 Immediately contact the following (in order) until you successfully reach someone - all contact information on EER Yellow Pages. (leave messages along the way):